 Students consider how evolutionary biology is based on the accumulation of evidence over time.
 They investigate the impact of various change events on a population's gene pool and the biological consequences of changes in allele frequencies.
-Students examine the evidence for relatedness between species and change in life forms over time using evidence from palaeontology, structural morphology, homology, molecular and comparative genomics.
-Students examine the evidence for structural trends in the human fossil record, recognising that interpretations can be or replaced contested. refined, when challenged by new evidence.
+Students examine the evidence for relatedness between species and change in life forms over time using evidence from palaeontology, structural morphology, molecular homology, and comparative genomics.
+Students examine the evidence for structural trends in the human fossil record, recognising that interpretations can be contested, refined, or replaced when challenged by new evidence.